Pronounciation: FEE-nix ka-nar-ee-EN-sis

 Form & Character: Solitary, stout, evergreen, does not clump at the base as do other species of Phoenix, massive, upright.

 Growth Habit: Slow until it develops a trunk, then vigorous and upright to 60 feet with occasional spread to 50 feet in California.
-Spread much reduced in Phoenix.
+Spread much reduced in Phoenix because of the oppressive heat.

 Foliage/texture: Feather palm with long sometimes half-twisting pinnately compound fronds to 20 feet long, frond pinnae paired, frond petiole scars broader than high; very coarse texture.